Death of James Dean: "Curse" of Dean's car

 The "curse" of James Dean's car, the "Little Bastard", has become part of America's cultural mythology.
 The story of the "curse" begins before the car itself had been involved in any crash; in his 1985 autobiography Blessings in Disguise, British actor Alec Guinness relates that on his first night in Los Angeles on September 23, 1955, after leaving a restaurant with no table available and starting to look elsewhere, he and his friend Thelma Moss met Dean, who invited them to dine with him at his table at the place that they had just left.
 Dean showed them his silver Porsche and said: "It's just been delivered."
 Guinness allegedly warned Dean to never enter the car: "Please, never get in it.
 It is now ten o'clock, Friday the 23rd of September, 1955.
 If you get in that car you will be found dead in it by this time next week."
 The following Friday, his prediction came true.
+However, Guinness did not mention this alleged prophetic warning until decades after Dean's death.

 After the fatal crash, Warren Beath, a James Dean archivist and author, attributes the existence of the "curse" to George Barris, the self-described "King of the Kustomizers", who says he was the first to purchase the wrecked car.
 Barris promoted the "curse" after he placed the wreck on public display in 1956.
 Over the years, Barris described a mysterious series of accidents and car crashes that occurred from 1956 to 1960 involving the "Little Bastard" that resulted in serious injuries to spectators and even a truck driver's death.
 Raskin states many claims regarding the "curse" appear to have been based on Barris's 1974 book Cars of the Stars.

 Raskin's 2005 book James Dean: At Speed states that the wrecked Spyder was declared as a total loss by the insurance company, which paid Dean's father Winton fair-market value as a settlement.
 The insurance company, through a salvage yard in Burbank, sold the Spyder to Dr. William F. Eschrich, who had competed against Dean in his own sports car at three race events in 1955.
 Eschrich dismantled the engine and mechanical parts and installed the Porsche four-cam engine in his Lotus IX race car chassis.
 Eschrich then raced the Porsche-powered Lotus, which he called a "Potus", at seven California Sports Car Club events during 1956.
-While driving the car at the Pomona Sports Car Races on October 21, 1956, Eschrich was involved in a minor "shunt" with another driver.
+While driving the car at the Pomona Sports Car Races on October 21, 1956, Eschrich was involved in a minor "shunt" (low-speed, minor traffic collision) with another driver.